Skip to main content

 Disable pause access for managed fleets

-Set the Set disable pause UX access setting to Remove the pause option from the device UI so users cannot stall updates indefinitely from the Windows Update UI.
+Set Set disable pause UX access to Remove the pause option from the device UI so users cannot stall updates from the Windows Update UI.

 Test before deploying broadly

-Test your configuration on a small group of devices before rolling out to your entire fleet.
-A pilot group makes it easier to catch unexpected restart behavior.
+Test your configuration on a small group of devices before rolling out to the full fleet.
+A pilot group helps you catch unexpected restart behavior.

 Troubleshooting

-• Allow auto update not set to the intended option
+• Allow auto update is not set to the intended option

 • Scheduled install time or day misconfigured